 I’m a freelance science journalist and editor.
 My writing has appeared in publications including the New York Times, Science, the Boston Globe, the Atlantic, and Orion.
 I won the 2017 Kavli Gold Award in Children’s Science News.
 In less serious moods, I’m also a humor writer for outlets such as McSweeney’s, Parents, and Real Simple.

 Between 2008 and 2014 I was the editor of Muse, a magazine about science and ideas for kids.
 I wrote almost 400 news stories there in the voice of a highly knowledgeable cow.
 Other past projects include Child Proof, a parenting science column published by Medium, and Inkfish, a blog hosted by Discover.
 “Inkfish” is another name for cephalopods such as octopuses and squid.

 Besides cephalopods, I write most often about ecology, evolution, health, parenting, and intersections between science and society.
 I studied biology and English at Williams College.
 In order from least to most tedious, my lab skills include: sucking up fruit flies from tree fungi; sequencing human DNA; liquefying leaves; and sorting grass roots with tweezers.
-I live in the Boston area with my husband and daughter.
+I live in the Boston area with my husband and two daughters.